Farming with Sustainability in mind

 On our home ranch west of Arbuckle, we have installed a 661-kilowatt solar system that powers our entire farm.
 Our pumps, irrigation, offices, and barns are all powered by our solar.
 On most days we generate more power than we need so, this extra generated power is added directly back to the grid.

-In the last 5 years our grounds mounted and roof mounted solar has generated 2,353,964 kWh!
+In the last 5 years our ground mounted and roof mounted solar has generated 2,353,964 kWh!

 Low Volume Irrigation